-Interview Guide Detail Education Delivery Fundamentals Tell me about a project or task where your knowledge of Education Delivery Score: 70 was required for success.
+Interview Guide Detail Education Delivery Fundamentals Tell me about a project or task where your knowledge of Education Delivery Score: 77 was required for success.
 How did it go?
-20 Description: 1 3 5 Evaluates the candidate's knowledge of the Example didn't Knowledge was only Clearly relevant Education Delivery principles and practices, with require or moderately important or application and an aim to determine the degree of training that demonstrate moderately demonstration of will be required before the candidate can be knowledge. demonstrated in knowledge. expected to become productive. example.
+20 Description: 5 Evaluates the candidate's knowledge of the Example didn't Knowledge was only Clearly relevant Education Delivery principles and practices, with moderately important or application and require or an aim to determine the degree of training that demonstrate moderately demonstration of will be required before the candidate can be knowledge. demonstrated in knowledge. expected to become productive. example.
 Interpretation: Candidate should achieve above average job performance in this area with little or no training. how do you keep yourself up-to-date on changes in technologies and techniques in education?
 Scores indicate good working knowledge of Education Delivery principles and practices.
 Candidate is likely ready to be productive with very little basic training or with immediate entry 1 into advanced training.
-Does not make an Makes adequate use of Makes effective active effort to stay one or more resources use of multiple up-to-date resources Writing Score: 70 Are you comfortable when you need to express yourself through writing?
+Does not make an Makes adequate use of Makes effective active effort to stay one or more resources use of multiple up-to-date resources Writing Score: 97 Are you comfortable when you need to express yourself through writing?
 Do you feel confident you can get the right message across?
 Tell me about a project or task where your writing skills were required for success.
 How did it go?
-Description: The ability to be concise, friendly, and accurate W when drafting email replies to customer service requests.
-1 Somewhat confident in Very confident in Not confident in Interpretation: own writing ability. own writing ability. ability to write.
-Has Above-average writing skills can positively Writes frequently.
-Prefers speaking. received impact performance in many jobs. compliments on clarity of written Above average.
-Conveys ideas in a concise and correspondences. succinct format.
-See writing sample section of report for raw essay(s) submitted. • Raw computed score: 80 • Computed score confidence: 75 • Approximate Word Count: 247 Please see below to view the essay submitted.
+Description: The ability to be concise, friendly, and accurate when drafting email replies to customer service requests.
+1 Very confident in Not confident in Somewhat confident in Interpretation: own writing ability. own writing ability. ability to write.
+Has Superior writing skills can positively impact Writes frequently.
+Prefers speaking. received performance in many jobs. compliments on clarity of written Significantly above average.
+Conveys ideas correspondences. accurately in a clear, concise and succinct format.
+See writing sample section of report for raw essay(s) submitted. • Raw computed score: 80 • Computed score confidence: 75 Approximate Word Count: 247 Please see below to view the essay submitted.